xygadfly/GroceryCo/GroceryCo/README.md

 It will automatically copy the data files and sample file to the output directory.

-The receipt will also be printed in the outdirectory with the format "Receipt-{GUID}.txt"
+The receipt will also be printed in the output directory with the format "Receipt-{GUID}.txt"

 ## Prices File